 During development, our DNA accumulates chemical markers that determine how much of our genes are expressed.
 The different experiences children have re-arrange those chemical marks.
 This explains why genetically identical twins can exhibit different behaviors, skills, health, and achievement.

-We need to avoid nutrient deficiencies, environmental toxins, stimulants, and stress to reduce gene variations from expressing.
+We need to avoid nutrient deficiencies, environmental toxins, stimulants, and stress to reduce gene variations from expression.
 Genetic testing can also help you identify which genetic variations you have and how to use nutrition and the right environment to reduce your risk of disease.

 1. Manionon Maggs (2019) Introduction to genetic testing.
 DNA Life Academy.